aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/create-infrastructure/create-firehose.en.md

 1. Select **Amazon S3** as the Destination type

-1. For the S3 Bucket name select the pre-created S3 bucket shown above in your account from the drop down, `beam-workshop-bucket....`
+1. For the S3 Bucket name select the pre-created S3 bucket whose name contains `historictrips`

 1. For **Prefix** enter `historic-trip-events/` so that all the transformed records are easily identifiable in Amazon S3

-1. Leave all options as default i.e. `Disable S3 Backup`
+1. Leave all other options as default

 1. Select **Next** to move onto the _Configure Settings_ screen.